 Soft Star Ballerine

-Oesh Dream Flats – These have more cushion than is typical for barefoot shoes, but they fit all the other requirements.
-See my review here.
+Oesh Dream and Townie Flats – These have more cushion than is typical for barefoot shoes, but they fit all the other requirements.
+See my reviews here and here.

 Crupon flats – request Vibram/zero drop sole.
 No returns/exchanges.
 See my review here.

-Unshoes Primrose – More like a fancy mocassin, not quite a flat.
+Unshoes Primrose – More like a fancy moccasin, not quite a flat.